meteor-useraccounts/core/README.md

 and if pass `true` for `at_begin`, the function will be pushed to the begin of the cue rather than at the end.

-For now the first animations is started after 100 ms from the first insertion and a delay of 150 ms is applied between start of animations (It is likely that these two number will become two more keys for the `configureAnimations` function...)
+The first animation is started after `animQueueStartDelay` milliseconds from the first insertion and a delay of `animQueueStartDelay` milliseconds is applied between start of animations (you can configure these two values with `configureAnimations` function as listed above...).

 And that's it!
 Enjoy ;-)